Kotlin/KEEP/proposals/coroutines.md

 The implementation result type of `Any?` is designed to represent the action of the suspending function.
 When suspending function _suspends_ coroutine, it returns a special marker value of `COROUTINE_SUSPENDED` (see more in [coroutine intrinsics](#coroutine-intrinsics) section).
-When a suspending function does not suspend but continues coroutine execution, it returns its result or throws an exception directly.
+When a suspending function does not suspend the current coroutine but continues the coroutine's execution, it returns its result or throws an exception directly.
 This way, the `Any?` return type of the `await` implementation is actually a union of `COROUTINE_SUSPENDED` and `T` that cannot be expressed in Kotlin's type system.